junkangLiu0/junkangLiu0.github.io/_pages/about.md

 Jun Kang Liu is a PhD candidate at Tianjin University, China, supervised by Prof. [Fanhua Shang](https://scholar.google.com.sg/citations?user=rk_HZTkAAAAJ&hl=en).
 During his doctoral studies, he focuses on research topics in federated learning, large-model fine-tuning, model fusion, and multimodal learning.
 His work aims to explore efficient, secure, and scalable learning paradigms for distributed intelligent systems, as well as to advance adaptive techniques for modern large-scale foundation models.

 # 🔥 News
+- We release [**FedNSAM**](https://dl.acm.org/doi/abs/10.1145/3746027.3755226), FedNSAM uses the global Nesterov momentum as the direction of local estimation of client global perturbations and extrapolation.
+Theoretically, we prove a tighter convergence bound than FedSAM by Nesterov extrapolation.
+Empirically, we conduct comprehensive experiments on CNN and Transformer models to verify the superior performance and efficiency of FedNSAM.

 - We release [**FedMuon**](https://arxiv.org/pdf/2510.27403), this paper proposes an innovative federated learning optimizer named FedMuon.
 It is the first to introduce the idea of matrix orthogonalization into federated learning.
 By employing two core techniques — local-global gradient alignment and cross-round momentum aggregation — it effectively addresses the client drift problem in heterogeneous data settings.
 Experiments on both vision and language tasks demonstrate that this method significantly reduces communication rounds and achieves faster convergence and higher accuracy under non-IID data distributions.

 - We release [**DP-FedPGN**](https://arxiv.org/pdf/2510.27504), this method introduces a global gradient norm penalty into federated learning, combined with Laplacian smoothing, to effectively mitigate the sharp minima problem caused by differential privacy mechanisms.
 It improves model generalization and convergence efficiency under heterogeneous data distributions, as validated through experiments on vision and NLP tasks.